Postfach 040307, D

 Germany’s banking system comprises three pillars — private commercial banks, public-sector banks, and cooperative banks — distinguished by the legal form and ownership structure.

-The private commercial banks represent the largest segment by assets, accounting for 40% of total assets in the banking system.
+The private-owned commercial banks represent the largest segment by assets, accounting for 40% of total assets in the banking system.
 An important feature of the private banks is that they compete keenly not only with banks in other sectors of the industry, but also among themselves.
 The private banks play a key role for the German export economy, they are involved in 88% of German exports and maintain almost three quarters of the German banking industry’s foreign network.

 Landesbanken were originally designed to act as central banks for the savings banks.
 In recent years, however, they have been increasingly involved in wholesale funding, investment banking, and international business activities, thus directly competing with commercial banks.
-The eight Landesbanken at present are owned by the federal states and the regional associations of the savings banks.
+The six Landesbanken at present are owned by the federal states and the regional associations of the savings banks.

-The cooperative sector consists of around 900 cooperative banks (Volks- und Raiffeisenbanken) and one central cooperative bank (DZ Bank AG).
-It accounts for 50% of institutions by number and 17% of total bank assets.
+The cooperative sector consists of 842 cooperative banks (Volks- und Raiffeisenbanken) and one central cooperative bank (DZ Bank AG).
+It accounts for 50% of institutions by number and 18% of total bank assets.
 The cooperative banks are owned by their members, who are usually their depositors and borrowers as well.
 By virtue of their legal form, cooperative banks have a mandate to support their members, who represent about half of their customers.
 But cooperative banks also provide banking services to the general public.
 Like the savings banks, cooperative banks have a regional focus and are subject to the regional principle.

-Nevertheless, accompanied by low interest rates and the overall extraordinarily favourable financing conditions, lending to companies and the self-employed increased to €886 billion in 2017, up by 3.7% on the previous year.
+Nevertheless, accompanied by low interest rates and the overall extraordinarily favourable financing conditions, lending to companies and the self-employed has with €974 billion in 2019, increased compared to the previous year (+4.3%).
 Due to the German Energy Transition and the new EU Action Plan “Financing Sustainable Growth“, banks have launched many initiatives in recent years to promote sustainable financing.

-Contributor: Ina Brüggemann firstname.lastname@example.org
+Contributor: Ute Schmaltz firstname.lastname@example.org